 - Send out those applications.
-Hart recommends that high school students apply to a safe school they know they’ll get into; a dream school they’d ideally attend; and one or more schools that fall in between.
+Apply to a safe school you know you’ll get into; a dream school you’d ideally attend; and one or more schools that fall in between.

 Look for scholarships:

 - First and foremost, fill out the Free Application for Federal Student Aid (FAFSA), which yields a whopping 97 percent of tuition help.
-(Each February, financial experts throughout the nation offer free help filling out the form at College Goal Sunday, which Hart helped launch in 1989.
+(Each February, financial experts throughout the nation offer free help filling out the form at College Goal Sunday.
 Check out collegegoalsundayusa.org for locations.)

 - Look for scholarships offered at your place of work; your parents’ offices; your church, synagogue, or mosque; and clubs.

 - Use your web savvy to your advantage.
-Sites such as www.fastweb.com hook students up with individual donors looking to help fund educations.
-When you’re looking for a site, Hart said, pick one that’s free; that promises never to sell your personal information; and that will contact you directly when a scholarship for which you’re eligible becomes available.
+Sites such as fastweb.com hook students up with individual donors looking to help fund educations.
+When you’re looking for a site, pick one that’s free, that promises never to sell your personal information and that will contact you directly when a scholarship for which you’re eligible becomes available.

 Avoid common mistakes:

 - Don’t wait to be admitted to a college to apply for financial aid.
-Many students make this mistake, Hart said, and miss deadlines because of that.
+Many students make this mistake and miss deadlines.

 - Don’t be afraid to take a job during school.
-“This largely comes from parents: ‘My child should never work while they’re in college,” Hart said.
-Actually, she said, students who work a moderate amount (12 to 15 hours each week) do better in school than their unemployed peers—and work-study opportunities can link students with employers who can link them with academic resources such as tutoring and are flexible around exam time.
+Students who work a moderate amount (12 to 15 hours each week) do better in school than their unemployed peers—and work-study opportunities can link students with employers who can link them with academic resources such as tutoring and are flexible around exam time.
 Moderation is key, though: Students who work full-time while taking a full load of classes are the worst off.
-“That,” she said, “is not a formula for success.”